Integrated reviews

 About the authors

-Dr Julian Grenier is Headteacher at Sheringham Nursery School and Children’s Centre.
+Dr Julian Grenier was Headteacher at Sheringham Nursery School and Children’s Centre at the time of writing.
 Megan Pacey is Associate of Sheringham Nursery School and Children’s Centre.

 Both Julian and Megan contributed to the Department for Education’s ‘Progress check at age 2’ guidance.